Oman Daily Observer

 Oman Daily Observer is an English-language daily broadsheet published from Muscat, the capital of the Sultanate of Oman, and it comes under the Ministry of Information.
 Dr Abdullah Nasser bin Khalifa al-Harrasi is the current Minister of Information.

 History and profile

-It was established on November 15, 1981, Oman Daily Observer.
-It is the only English-language newspaper to be published on all seven days in Oman as its two competitors have no editions during weekends.
+The Oman Daily Observer was established on 15 November 1981.
+It is the only English-language newspaper to be published on all seven days in Oman, as its two competitors have no editions during weekends.

-The 'Observer' focuses on local, national, regional and international news covering current affairs, business, and sports.
-It also pays special attention to Oman’s economic development, highlighting the country’s natural, historical and cultural wealth.
+The 'Observer' focuses on local, national, regional, and international news, covering current affairs, business, and sports.
+It also pays special attention to Oman's economic development, highlighting the country's natural, historical, and cultural wealth.

-Abdullah bin Salim al Shueili is current Editor-in-Chief of the Observer since 2013.
+Abdullah bin Salim al Shueili, the current Editor-in-Chief of the Observer, has been in the post since 2013.